I'm Drunk, I Love You: Development

-Director JP Habac conceived the idea for the film by citing his nightly drinking sessions he had had with his friends.
+Director JP Habac conceived the idea for the film by citing the nightly drinking sessions he had with his friends.
 He stated in Filipino: "Alam mo na yan, inuman tapos may kaibigan kang masyadong nalasing, tapos sinigaw niya yung mga salitang yan (You know what it is, drinking and there is that friend who gets intoxicated, and then he shouts those words)."
 Additionally, he stated: "Gusto ko talaga magpakita ng sine na totoo at yung mapapaisip ka.
 Marami na tayong mga cute na pelikula.
 I wanted to make a film that would challenge and break RomCom norms.
 (I truly wanted to show true cinema and one that makes you think thoroughly.
 We have gotten many cute films.
 I wanted to make a film that would challenge and break RomCom norms.)"

 After two years of conceptualizing these ideas, Habac tapped Giancarlo Abrahan to write the script together.

 Casting

 Habac said that during the casting call for the character of Jason, he noted that actors auditioning for the role should come across as someone similar to George, one of the lead characters played by English actor Rupert Everett in the 1997 romantic comedy film My Best Friend's Wedding.
 The role later went to Dominic Roco.